Ajamillion/receptive/README.md

   The script builds with Cloud Build and deploys to Cloud Run, automatically injecting the `.env` file as `--set-env-vars`.

-- The backend is intentionally tiny (< 200 lines of logic) so contractors can reason about it quickly.
+- The backend stays compact (≈300 lines including plumbing) so contractors can reason about it quickly.

 ---